 - Black-lipped butterflyfish larvae (Chaetodon kleinii) were raised from captive-spawned eggs at 77-79F on wild and cultured copepods, rotifers, artemia and micro pellets.

 - The larval duration was 94 days.

-- First record of Butterflyfish culture from captive-spawned eggs.
+- First record of Black-lipped butterflyfish culture.

 Butterflyfishes are mostly small, conspicuously colorful reef fishes with deep, laterally compressed bodies and small mouths.
 The family comprises 130 species in 11 genera.
 They primarily feed on benthic invertebrates, especially coral polyps.
 The striking chromatic patterns make butterflyfishes very popular among marine aquarists; however, many species have specialized diets, such as stony coral polyps, and fare poorly in captivity, refusing to feed.
 Interestingly, wild-collected, late-stage larvae of some of these species can be conditioned onto aquarium foods.
 Bottlenecks in adult spawning and larval rearing have kept butterflyfishes from being aquacultured.